 Reference: Shari’ati, Ali.
 Goftegūhay-eh Tanhāī.
 Collective Work, Vol. 33/1, p.
 516.

-Note: This address is the only place where the cafe would have been at the intersection of Boulevard Saint-Germain and Rue de l’Université, which is how Shari’ati described it.
+Note: This address is the only place where the cafe could have been—at the intersection of Boulevard Saint-Germain and Rue de l’Université, which is the address Shari’ati gives us.

 Café des Arts 2

 Address: 31 Rue Saint-André des Arts Paris 75006

 This cafe is currently called Café des Arts and could potentially be the cafe he was trying to remember while writing the story.
 It is not on Boulevard Saint-Germain nor Rue de l’Université.
 However, it is in the Saint-Michel neighborhood.